baijuka/MS1-Project/README.md

 ### Fonts

 -	Primary font: Robot – simple and allowing letters to be settled into their natural width.
--	Secondary font: Karla – Karla is paired with Roboto and can be expanded to a variable font with a weight axis ranging from ExtraLight to ExtraBold plus full support of Western, Central, and South-Eastern European languages.
+-	Secondary font: Arimo – Arimo offers improved on-screen readability characteristics and the pan-European WGL character set and solves the needs of developers looking for width-compatible fonts to address document portability across platforms.

 ### Icons
 -	All icons used are relevant to the subject to make navigation easy

 ### Colors

--	Primary color ….
--	Other colors …….
+The two main colours used are yellow and white.
+Dark background has applied to navigation bar and footer.

 ### Styling